The Body Voice Centre was established in Footscray (Melbourne, Australia) in 1994 in what had been the Footscray Squash Centre.

 The Centre includes a large (9 x 12m) rehearsal studio known as Helen’s Studio in memory of Helen Sharp.
 Helen’s studio has 6m ceilings, plenty of natural light from the north-facing windows, a polished floor and upstairs a viewing gallery.

-There are associated toilet and kitchen facilities which have just been renovated and upgraded.
+There are associated toilet and kitchen facilities which have been recently renovated and upgraded.
 The studios and facilities are available for hire to performers and others in related fields.

 Casual hire rates are $30 an hour for the large studio and $20 for the small studio.
 Rates are lower for ongoing bookings, whole days and so on.
 Email the Centre for details.